AdaCore/gnatcoverage/qualification/qm/plans/Introduction/content.rst

 .. rubric:: Tool Operational Requirement (TOR)

-A TOR describes the expected behavior of a tool from the point of view of the user.
+A TOR describes the expected behavior of a tool from the user point of view.

 Referenced Documents